gabrielbcn/thalestest/readme.md

 which port is the http server attached.
 You must properly map this to the externally exposed port.

-If you want to do something different to make this challenge work, go ahead, but we need to understand why.
+If you want to do something different to make this challenge work, go ahead, just explain why.

+You can also fork this repo, make all the fine tuning, and show us your own version of the exercise.